NivenT/music-downloader/README.md

 `./music-downloader --play mj/$(ls mj | grep -i thriller) kw/$(ls kw | grep -i stronger)`

-The above will search for a song with thriller (respectively, strong) in the title, and play it.
+The above will search for a song with thriller (respectively, stronger) in the title, and play it.
 Since the two songs were in different folders, instead of using "--dir", we have to include the folder with the name of the file.

 ## Details
 - The program retrieves the top 3 results for each song, and selects one to download